Aswathisunil23/WD-assignment-2/README.md

-# WD-assignment-2 :Museum candy project
+# WD-assignment-2 :Museum of candy project